 Summer is already here!
-Can you believe it???
+Can you believe it?
 With Covid restrictions lifted in California, people flock everywhere.
 A very hot and dry summer season is ahead of us, so many will spend plenty of time on the beach to escape the brutal heat.
 Lots of sun exposure calls for proper skin protection.
 Unfortunately, not all sunscreens are created equal.
-Even though they might offer protection from burning, many conventional sunscreens have been known to contain chemicals that are not beneficial to your health, which we'll discuss in this blog post.
+Even though they might offer protection from burning, many conventional sunscreens have been known to contain chemicals that are not beneficial for your health, which we'll discuss in this blog post.

-Avoiding the sun all together is also not recommended because we need Vitamin D.
+Avoiding the sun all together is also not recommended because we need vitamin D.

 Different Types of Sunscreens